Peeragogy/Peeragogy.github.io/patterns.md

 pattern catalog.
 This style of project management is suitable for a project that itself has emergent structure.
-The result is a hands-on counterpart to existing sociological and historical research on peer production, surveyed in @benkler2015peer.
+The result is a hands-on counterpart to existing sociological and historical research on peer production, surveyed in [5].

-Many of the patterns described in this paper were first shared in a private Drupal forum, and were first made public on a Wordpress blog as part of our *Peeragogy Handbook* @peeragogy-handbook.[^1] They were then discussed via gMail, Google+, and Google Hangouts, “hive edited” in real time on Google Docs, format-shifted with pandoc, typeset with XeLaTeX, hive edited again with ShareLaTeX, and then moved into Github and bridged to Authorea for final edits.
-Along the way, some of the patterns made an appearance at a PhD thesis defense @corneli-thesis, and the pattern template was revised and revised again.
+Many of the patterns described in this paper were first shared in a private Drupal forum, and were first made public on a Wordpress blog as part of our *Peeragogy Handbook*.
+They were then discussed via gMail, Google+, and Google Hangouts, “hive edited” in real time on Google Docs, format-shifted with pandoc, typeset with XeLaTeX, hive edited again with ShareLaTeX, and then moved into Github and bridged to Authorea for final edits.
+Along the way, some of the patterns made an appearance at a PhD thesis defense [6], and the pattern template was revised and revised again.
 Schematically, this is what the current template tells us: